johnjung/bmrcportal/README.md

 Confirm that the sort interface works correctly.
 The current selected sort should be displayed as a button, and the inactive sorts should displayed as text.
 On hover, the inactive sorts should be displayed as buttons.
-Confirm that this works the same on the "view all facet overlay", the browse display, and on the search display.
+Confirm that this works the same on the "view all facet overlay", the browse display and on the search display.